vtleonardo/Reinforcement-Learning/docs/doc.md

 Environment's name to be executed.
 Currently, this repository supports all atari games available by the OpenAI Gym and the tridimensional environments of ViZDoom.

 The name of the atari games should follow the following template <Game's name>NoFrameSkip-v4.
 It is possible to see all atari games available in this [link](https://gym.openai.com/envs/#atari).
-Thus, to train an agent in the game **breakout**, we should send to the variable end the value BreakoutNoFrameSkip-v4 (env = BreakoutNoFrameSkip-v4 or --env BreakoutNoFrameSkip-v4).
-The part "NoFrameSkip" tells to the openAI that we don't want it to do the frame skipping.
+Thus, to train an agent in the game **breakout**, we should send to the variable env the value BreakoutNoFrameSkip-v4 (env = BreakoutNoFrameSkip-v4 or --env BreakoutNoFrameSkip-v4).
+The part "NoFrameSkip" tells to the openAI that we don't want it to do the frame skipping for us.
 Thus, we have more control over this in the algorithm (within (WrapperGym.py)[Environments/WrapperGym.py]).

 To run the ViZDoom environment, send to the variable env the value doom (env = Doom or --env Doom).